 - Adventure Cycling member R.M.
 Barrington, IL

-Members receive 25%- 30% off the 48,608 miles of Adventure Cycling print map bicycle routes.
+Members receive 25%- 30% off the 48,629 miles of Adventure Cycling print map bicycle routes.
 With turn-by-turn instructions, we have a lifetime of places to ride just for you!
 Plus members receive free ground shipping on all orders sent to US addresses.

 The Adventure Cycling Route Network features rural and low-traffic bicycling routes through some of the most scenic and historically significant terrain in North America.

 “My wife, our 13-month-old son, and I have just completed a cycling journey on the West Coast going from Vancouver, BC, to the Friendship Park on the Mexican border.
 We wanted to thank you guys for such a thorough and honest approach in creating this map and putting all the pieces together.
 Without your maps, we would face much more stress and be put at more risk.
 We wouldn't have enjoyed the trip as much as we did, especially having a baby in the trailer at all times, without your dedication.”

 The U.S. Bicycle Route System (USBRS) will give you the ability to ride an officially numbered and signed bicycle route from your backyard to anywhere in the United States.

 To date, over 14,000 miles of U.S. Bicycle Routes have been officially designated in 27 states.
 When complete, the USBRS will consist of more than 50,000 miles of routes and open up amazing new opportunities for cross-country travel, regional bicycle touring, and commuting by bicycle.

 “I really like the idea of the U.S. Bike Route System and the way you collaborate with other groups.”

 - Adventure Cycling member K.M.
 Bowie, MD

 Adventure Cycling members support an array of print and web resources for the traveling cyclist.
 You’ll find the inspiration and tools you need to get out on the road: